open-telemetry/opentelemetry-specification/specification/README.md

 NOT" requirements defined in the [specification][].
 * It MUST NOT provide additional features or functionalities that are not covered by the [specification][], except for any of the following situations:
-  * Such feature/functionality is very specific to a programming language, runtime or framework.
+  * Such feature/functionality is very specific to a programming language, runtime or framework, and not expected to interfere or overlap with any feature that might (likely) be added to the cross-language specification in future.
   * Anything that is retrospecitive, for example, a feature/functionality which has been released as a stable/GA offering before this compliance rule was formalized.